m417z/winbindex-data-insider/README.md

 The data in this repository is indexed with the help of [UUP dump](https://uupdump.net/), using the [UUP dump API](https://github.com/uup-dump/json-api).
-When new builds are released, the scripts extract and index all supported binaries from the following files:
+When new builds are released, the scripts extract and index all supported binaries.
-`microsoft-windows-*.esd`, excluding
-`microsoft-windows-client-languagepack-*.esd` and
-`microsoft-windows-server-languagepack-*.esd`.

 ## Winbindex